Jade-RM/rabbit-behaviour-tracker-project/README.md

 "What is the distribution of daily shared and solo activities of bonded rabbits, and which behaviours occur most frequently?"

 The analysed data will then be used to create a model to predict the behaviour of bonded pet rabbits.
+Further data is currently being collected for this project to improve predictability of the model.